Featured Meteorologist T.J. Springer

 If you weren’t a meteorologist what would you most like to be?

-If I wasn’t a meteorologist, I would most definitely be a music teacher.
+If I weren’t a meteorologist, I would most definitely be a music teacher.
 There was one point during my freshman year of college that I thought I would drop the whole weather thing and switch majors.
 I ended up sticking with it, getting my Bachelor of Science in Meteorology and a Minor in Music.
 I was in four choirs at Millersville University and sometimes felt like I was spending more time in the music building than the meteorology building.
 LOL!

 From a purely meteorological point of view, where would you most like to live?